Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/sdk-programming-guide/secure-channel-protocol.md

    - Imported keys must be properly protected

 3. **Protocol Selection:**
-   - SCP11b: Simpler but less secure
+   - SCP11b: Simplest variant, no mutual authentication
-   - SCP11a: Better security through mutual auth
+   - SCP11a: Better security through mutual authentication
-   - SCP11c: Enhanced features but more complex
+   - SCP11c: Additional features over SCP11a

 4. **Certificate Allowlists:**
    - Restrict which certificates can authenticate
    - Update lists as certificates change
    - Clear allowlists when no longer needed
+   - Can be used as a part of a certificate revocation stategy

 ### Checking SCP Support